Droid-D3V/rbx-script-analyzer/README.md

 - namecall - Logs all namecalls that are invoked by the script.
 - index - Logs all indexes that are invoked by the script.
 - _gtable - Logs all changes made to the _G table.
-- syntable - Logs all changes made to the syn table.

 Example: http true/http false